devenkoppala/Deven-s-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wHJjRqvzGj0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My project is the CNC Pen Plotter, it is basically a drawing machine.
 For my first milestone, I completed the assembly of the project
+ It utilizes acrylic pedestals and mounts that hold up the motors, and bearings for the rails, and have slots to tighten the rails
-- It utilizes Stepper and servo motors to move a pulley belt around so the machine can move around an XY plane and draw
+- It also has stepper and servo motors to move a pulley belt around so the machine can move around an XY plane and draw
-- Has acrylic pedestals and mounts that hold up the motors and have slots to tighten the rails
+- A aluminum profile holds the cables for the connections of the stepper and servo motors
-- Some challenges with the nuts as some parts aren't tight enough as I want them and were able to move around
+-  Some challenges were that the nuts weren't all tight enough so the parts could move around causing there to be errors in the drawing
+- To fix this I had to use a screwdriver to secure it very tightly so I wouldn't have to re-adjust it after
+- I also had trouble with some of the screws, but I realized that it is because the acrylic parts weren't in the exact spots and weren't layered correctly, but those are easy fixes.
 - Afterwards, I plan to test some of the g-codes that were given with the project and then create my own